Floer homology and right-veering monodromy: Introduction

 Since $h\not\sim \id$ is right-veering, it follows that the monodromy $h^{-1}$ of the mirror $K\subset -Y$ is not right-veering.
 Therefore, $b(K\subset -Y)=1$ by Theorem \ref{thm:bvv}.
 In particular, there is a nontrivial spectral sequence differential as in Remark \ref{rmk:alternative}.
 Since $b(K\subset Y)=1$, there is likewise a nontrivial differential We show that the nontriviality of these differentials implies that the Heegaard Floer groups of $0$-surgeries on the knots $J_\pm = K\# L_\pm$ in the 3-manifold $Z= Y\#(S^1\times S^2)$ have the same dimensions in their ``next-to-top" $\spc$ summands (see Proposition \ref{prop:yi}), Our proof is inspired by those of \cite[Proposition 3.1]{ni-monodromy} and \cite[Proposition 4.1]{ni-monodromy2}, and uses the $0$-surgery formula in Heegaard Floer homology (our requirement that $L$ represents a nontorsion $\spc$ structure, and our taking the cables $L_\pm$ helps when applying this formula).

 Note that the manifold $Z_0(J_\pm)$ is homeomorphic to the mapping torus of the reducible homeomorphism Since $g(S\cup F)\geq 3$, the Heegaard Floer groups above are isomorphic to the symplectic Floer homology groups of these homeomorphisms, by work of Lee--Taubes \cite{lee-taubes} and Kutluhan--Lee--Taubes \cite{klt1}.
 These symplectic Floer groups can be computed from certain standard form representatives of the mapping classes of $h\cup g_\pm$, as in \cite{cotton-clay}.
-From an analysis of these standard representatives, we prove (see Proposition \ref{prop:symp}) that contradicting \eqref{eqn:hfgroups} and \eqref{eqn:hfhfs}.
+From an analysis of these standard representatives, we prove (see Theorem \ref{thm:symp}) that contradicting \eqref{eqn:hfgroups} and \eqref{eqn:hfhfs}.
 This proves Theorem \ref{thm:main}.
 Implicit in the final step is a means by which symplectic Floer homology detects whether a mapping class is right-veering.
-This may be of independent interest.
+This is one of the key new insights in this paper, and may be of independent interest.